 LEST WE FORGET: STORIES OF THE ASHLEY MEN WHO WENT TO WAR

-To commemorate the centenary of the outbreak of the First World War, Ros Gallant and Margaret Richold from the Ashley History Archive Group, researched the history of the men from Ashley who volunteered to fight for their country.
+Some years ago to commemorate the centenary of the outbreak of the First World War, Ros Gallant and Margaret Richold from the Ashley History Archive Group, researched the history of the men from Ashley who volunteered to fight for their country.

-Over the next year we will include some details of those who left Ashley and enlisted in the forces.
 Six men from Ashley died but many more survived the war and we have uncovered some remarkable stories.
 We begin with the story of three friends Otho Crain, Joseph Wignell and Albert Hammond, see photo, who emigrated to Canada in 1911 and later enlisted in the Canadian Army and returned to fight in Europe.

 Otho Crain lived with his grandparents in a cottage in Green Lane.